Yuxiang-Ma/2.12-Hololens2/README.md

 2. Install Visual Studio 2022 and its necessary components following [the official guide](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/install-the-tools).
 Make sure you install all the components for hololens2.
 3. Pull this repo with `git clone git@github.com:Yuxiang-Ma/2.12-Hololens2.git`.
 4. Launch Unity Hub, import the project (“Open -> Add project from disk”), and launch Unity.
+5. Open the scence.
+Go to "File"->"Open Scence", select the folder Scences/ and then select MainScene.unity.

 ## Building and deploying
 Then you can build and deloy the project following the "Building and deploying" part of the [instructions](https://docs.google.com/document/d/17jsBMaB0MUb40jxV13PPMbnD3ZUolpd2wvhG_WX-qII/edit).